 The hydraulic power disc brake system is a four-wheel, inboard-mounted design.
 The dual reservoir master cylinder stores brake fluid and converts mechanical brake pedal force to hydraulic pressure.
-The proportioning valve provides balanced front-to-rear braking and activates the brake warning lamp in case of a brake system malfunction.
+The proportioning valve provides balanced front-to-rear braking and activates the brake warning lamp in case of a brake hydraulic system malfunction.
 The dual reservoir master cylinder provides fluid for separate front and rear brake systems (Figure 7-1).

-The hydro-boost system is equipped with an accumulator.
+The hydro-boost provides power brake assist and is operated by fluid pressure from the power steering pump.
+The hydro-boost is equipped with an accumulator.
 The accumulator stores nitrogen gas under pressure in the event that both the normal assist and accumulator assist are not available.
 The power steering pump provides hydraulic oil pressure to operate the brake system's hydro-boost feature.
-If the power steering pump fails to supply hydraulic pressure to the hydroboost, the pressure stored in the accumulator will provide enough hydraulic pressure for approximately four powerassisted stops.
-Applying the parking brake prevents the rear brake rotors from rotating and can also be used to help stop the vehicle in emergency situations.
+If the power steering pump fails to supply hydraulic pressure to the hydro-boost, the pressure stored in the accumulator will provide enough hydraulic pressure for approximately four power-assisted stops.
+Applying the parking brake prevents the rear brake rotors from rotating and can also be used to help stop the vehicle in low speed emergency situations.